Frequently Asked Questions

 1. What is Regent FE?

-Regent FE is a transactional banking alternative for savvy entrepreneurs, global citizens and their businesses.
+Regent FE is a transactional payment account provider to savvy entrepreneurs, global citizens and their businesses.
 Regent FE is a complete solution for companies that buy and sell in multiple currencies, make and receive international and domestic payments, issue debit cards to projects and employees.
 We offer online multi-currency accounts with unique IBANs, foreign currency management, transfers, conversions, and soon physical and virtual Debit payment cards that can be used locally and globally.

 2. Is Regent FE a bank?

-No. We can replace your transactional bank, but we are not a bank.
-Although we provide IBANs for our clients, Regent FE is an alternative to your bank.
-We are an FCA licenced Payments Institution that is also a technology company rather than a bank.
-The IBANs we offer are held with some of the largest banks in the world e.g. Barclays.
-This means you get the security of a large global bank but the superb customer service and low pricing of a modern technology business like Regent FE.
+No. We can offer multi-currency payment solutions to our clients, but we are not a bank.
+We are an FCA Authorised Payments Institution that is also a technology company.
+The IBANs we offer are held with some of the largest banks in the world which means you get the security of a large global bank but the superb customer service and low pricing of a modern technology business like Regent FE.

 3. Is Regent FE a licenced business?